Best Keyboard Apps for Android (2026): AI-Powered Typing Showdown

 • SwiftKey excels at multilingual typing and personalization

-• Grammarly Keyboard specializes in grammar correction but lacks some advanced AI features
+• Grammarly Keyboard specializes in grammar correction with 2026 updates adding AI content generation

 • Chrooma brings customization together with smart predictions